Augiedog/digiClock/README.md

 # digiClock
-- A simple digital clock with the day of the week
+- A simple digital clock
+- with day of the week and toggle between 24hr
 - [Visit](https://augiedog.github.io/digiClock/) Clock